 - Deliver - bring the specimen to the front desk of the RSM (9:30 to 5 pm) or contact an RSM curator to make other arrangements

 - Any person who handles a dead animal should be aware of potential health hazards.
 Some animals carry harmful pathogens.
 Use gloves, and always be sure to wash your hands afterwards.

 - The RSM does not support anyone killing animals specifically for the purpose of donating them.

 - The RSM will only accept specimens acquired in a legal (Saskatchewan Wildlife Act, federal wildlife information) and ethical manner.
-In general, specimens must be provided to the RSM as soon as possible because individuals cannot be in possession of species protected under provincial or federal jurisdiction without a permit.

 - The RSM does not purchase wildlife specimens.

 Donating larger animals such a deer, bear, cougars, wolves, bison, livestock, or zoo animals can be logistically challenging but the RSM is eager to receive these donations.
 At a minimum, donating the skull is often the easiest (and is certainly welcomed) but the specimen is of greatest value when the museum is able to add complete skeletons to the collection.
 If hunters/trappers remove the fur or field-dress the animal, we are very happy to take the remainder of the carcass.
 If RSM staff needs to travel and pick up a whole specimen, we have done that too.
 We very much encourage people to work with the RSM curator to find a way to donate specimens.

 The RSM occasionally accepts mounted specimens, provided they have precise collection information.
 Please contact an RSM Curator to discuss any possible donations.

 Donating Insect and Voucher collections